jentao/hackathonwin19/README.md

-home.php is the index page
+home.php is the index page.
-Mockup.pdf is a mockup for MentorMe website.
+And Mockup.pdf is a mockup for MentorMe website.